 I said back in April, that I would come to see you Aug 3rd.
 It was a rainy Saturday today, but as I drove on out to Woodlawn, I had warm sunny memories and music that goes back some 58 years now to keep up my spirits.
 It was my first time back to Woodlawn, since Neal was buried there.
 Man ...Woodlawn is a huge place The only thing I knew about where to find you was, that you were on the third floor of the mausoleum.
 I parked in the most empty of the three parking lots, walked in and took the elevator straight up to the third floor.
 The door opened and it was multiple choices of which hallway to enter.
 Somehow.
 I walked right to you without a hitch, other than a few pauses to look at some of your peers on the way to you like, Tammy Wynette, Otis Blackwell, Liz Anderson etc. In the main hallway, Boudleaux & Felice Bryant stopped me in my tracks and your words to me from June 1987 when we were there for Boudleaux's sendoff came rushing back " We got to stop meeting like this."

 I turned my head and there you were just across the hall.

 Ray Walker told me you all got to hear a mix of "Elvis & Me" that you cut with Jimmy Webb, but I brought the actual finished recording anyway ( it gets released next month ) and played it.
+That vocal part you guys did is incredibl,e and just takes that great song even higher.
+Ray told me it was so refreshing to sing something different.
 At the end, where you, the guys and Jimmy are just driving the tune home, I heard voices coming down the hall.
 I was thinking UH OH ! someone is going to ask me to shut it off.
 But it played to the fade....